Friends of Fr. Arne Panula Fund

 A generous anonymous donor has agreed to help us in the creation of a “Friends of Father Arne Panula Fund” by matching all contributions to this fund, up to $250,000, made between now and December 31st.
 These will include gifts from new donors to the dinner, or the amount of increase in giving from last year’s dinner by any previous donors.

 If you were there last year and are planning to come again this year, please prayerfully consider increasing your donation from last year!
 If you have already registered but would like to increase your contribution in light of this news, simply donate through our website, making note that your gift is in memory of Fr.
 Arne.

 2017 John Paul II New Evangelization Award Dinner

-The fifth annual dinner in honor of the John Paul II Award for the New Evangelization was held on Wednesday, October 26, 2016 at the Mayflower Hotel in Washington DC.
-The Catholic Information Center was proud to posthumously honor Supreme Court Justice Antonin G. Scalia who devoted his life to serving his family, community, and the Catholic Church.
+The sixth annual dinner in honor of the John Paul II Award for the New Evangelization will be held on Thursday, October 26, 2017 at the Mayflower Hotel in Washington DC.
+This year, the Catholic Information Center is proud to posthumously honor Reverend Arne Panula, former Director of the CIC.

-To watch more videos from the event click here.
+To watch videos from last year’s event click here.

-For more pictures of the event click here.
+For pictures from last year’s event click here.